 Christian Action Reaching Everyone (CARE) is Cor Jesu’s service club focusing on bettering our community through volunteer work, fundraising and donation drives.
 The club is entirely student-driven, giving members invaluable experience concepting and initiating service programs.

 The LASTing Project is Cor Jesu’s service-learning ministry of 40 hours to be completed as a culminating project following a semester of social-justice learning and in keeping with Catholic Social Teachings.

 Sign-up sheets will be posted on the Campus Ministry bulletin board two weeks before each date.

-If you would like to volunteer to chaperone, you may contact Mrs. April Remiger at email@example.com.
+If you would like to volunteer to chaperone, you may contact Mrs. April Remiger at email@example.com or use the link below (requires login).
 You may also ask your daughter to sign you up once the sign-up sheets have been posted.

 Service Saturday is open to the whole school.
 It is a day for students to sign up either in groups or by themselves to offer their time for a few hours at a local charitable organization around St. Louis.
 You will need to fill out a general permission slip to participate.
 We will have parent or teacher chaperones at each site, so feel free to ask your teachers or a parent to join you in serving the community.

 Our annual Day of Service for CJA's freshman class is scheduled for Friday, April 21, 2023.
 We would love to have parents serve alongside their daughters, if schedules will allow.
 We especially need parents to serve as chaperones and as drivers to transport students to and from the service sites.
 We would appreciate your presence for the entire school day as this will allow us more service time at our sites.